 (608) 837-BATS (2287)

-Rent abatement: To permanently deduct money from rent due to a reduction in value of the apartment
+Rent Abatement: To permanently deduct money from rent due to a reduction in the value of the apartment.

-Constructive Eviction: When a tenant is forced out of a rental unit because it has become uninhabitable
+Constrictive Eviction: When a tenant is forced out of a rental unit because it has become uninhabitable.